lvgl/lvgl/docs/get-started/bindings/micropython.rst

 - The basic idea is that we have ``void * user_data`` field that is used automatically by the Micropython Binding to save the *Micropython callable object* for a callback.
 This field must be provided when registering the function pointer, and provided to the callback function itself.
-- Although called "user_data", the user is not expectd to read/write that field.
+- Although called "user_data", the user is not expected to read/write that field.
 Instead, the Micropython glue code uses ``user_data`` to automatically keep track of the Micropython callable object.
 The glue code updates it when the callback is registered, and uses it when the callback is called in order to invoke a call to the original callable object.